MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/dashboards-on-azure-managed-grafana.md

 To create a SCOM Managed Instance dashboard on Azure Managed Grafana, follow these steps:

-### Get started with Azure Managed Grafana
+### Get started with Azure Managed Grafana (AMG)

-1. Get started by using an Azure Managed Grafana (AMG) with a version 10 on the Azure portal.
+1. Create or reuse an Azure Managed Grafana (AMG) with a version 10 on the Azure portal.
 To create an AMG instance, follow [these steps](https://learn.microsoft.com/azure/managed-grafana/quickstart-managed-grafana-portal).
 Optionally, you can reuse an existing AMG instance.
 2. Enable System assigned managed identity on the AMG instance.

      :::image type="Permissions" source="media/dashboards-on-azure-managed-grafana/grafana-permissions.png" alt-text="Screenshot of grafana permissions.":::
+3. Browse to SQL managed instance where SCOM Managed Instance databases are created.
+Note the SQL managed instance public endpoints and the Database name.

 ### Assign Permissions

-1. On the AMG instance, provide **Grafana Editors** permissions to the users who need access to create dashboards.
+1. On the AMG instance, provide **Grafana Admin** permissions to the users who need access to create dashboards.
+      >[!NOTE]
+      >After you set up a dashboard, assign **Grafana Editor** user permission to view, edit and create additional dashboards.
-2. Grant permissions to the managed identity of the Grafana instance on the SQL managed instance database.
-3. [Download and run the PowerShell script](https://go.microsoft.com/fwlink/?linkid=2252607) to create SQL user for Azure Managed Grafana identity.
+1. Grant permissions to the System managed identity of the Grafana instance on the SQL managed instance database by downloading and running the [PowerShell script](https://go.microsoft.com/fwlink/?linkid=2252607).
+This script is going to create SQL user for Azure Managed Grafana identity.
-4. Note the SQL managed instance public endpoints and the Database name.
+1. The script accepts details of **Azure Managed Grafana Instance name**, **SCOM MI instance name**, SQL managed instance **Public endpoint** and **Server admin login** credentials of SQL managed instance.

 ### Configure Data source on AMG